Have you been curious about prostate milking, but too afraid to ask? We'll help you decide if it's right for you.

 As you do this (or have a partner do it for you), you will discover which motions and actions feel the most pleasurable for you.

 Pro tip: If you're a couple that's a bit more adventurous, you may want to give pegging a try.
-Not only will you get your prostate massaged but many couples find the role reversal exciting as well.
+Not only will it massage your prostate, but many couples find the role reversal very exciting.

 A little trial and error can be expected, so go slow and easy and be patient while your body adjusts to the new sensation.